 Eyes that flutter quickly from side to side or up and down

-Eye pain, itchiness, or discomfort reported by your child.
+Eye pain, itchiness, or discomfort your child mentions

 Redness in either eye that doesn't go away in a few days